World's Leading Hearing Aid Brands and their Prices

-House of Hearing is a premiere hearing healthcare provider in Canada.
+House of Hearing is a premium hearing healthcare provider in Canada.
 A large part of our service includes the prescription and fitting of hearing aids.
 This process is more complex than simply shopping around for the cheapest hearing aid.
 When we prescribe a hearing aid and style, we take into account many factors such as:

 - Lifestyle needs